 Note: The surge protection must be provided at power source and/or network switch.
+This item is not applicable to projects without CCTV system.

 • Tender specifications showing the surge arrestor requirement.

 • As-built schematic drawing showing the surge arrestor requirement.